Weathering and Erosion

 Climate, which is usually measured in terms of temperature and moisture, can drastically affect the rate and type of weathering.
-In an area with cold temperature, for instance, frost wedging would be the dominant formof physical weathering.
-Chemical weathering occurs most rapidly in a high temperature climate.
-In New York, the climate reaches both extremes.
+In an area with cold temperature, for instance, frost wedging would be the dominant form of physical weathering.
+Chemical weathering occurs most rapidly in a hot and moist climate.
+In New York, the climate can range from hot to cold.
 Hot moist summers and cold winters make for a climate that promotes weathering.

 The particle size of the material can affect the rate of weathering.
 The smaller the particle size, the faster it will weather.
 The more surface area that is exposed, the more it will weather.

-Rock that is expposed to the atmosphere tend to weather much quicker.
+Rock that is exposed to the atmosphere tend to weather much quicker.
 Bed rock that is covered by soil and vegetation may not weather as quickly.

 All chemical and physical properties are determined by the mineral composition of the rock.
 Mineral composition is more important in determining the rate of chemical weathering.
 Those minerals that are most reactive with acids, water, and air are weathered at a more rapid rate.